 It is not the physical growth of a city that marks its success, but it is the mingling of the physical with the intangible essence that daily interactions between people bring into the environment, that makes it successful.

-A very good example of this is the Agraharams or temple town of Kalpathy in Palakkad.
+A very good example of the changing narrative of open spaces is the Agraharams or temple town of Kalpathy in Palakkad.
 It is a unique complex of linearly laid houses on both sides of a narrow street with a temple at the centre.
 This settlement dates back to around 1425 (Kerala Agraharams, n.d.).The built and unbuilt spaces don’t stand out separately here but merge to become a part of people’s daily lives.

 The narrow street, with people sitting on Thinnai (shaded verandah) and having a conversation with the neighbour living opposite to them, children playing on the street that serves more like an extension to the house, women going about their daily activities in the backyard while chit-chatting with the lady next door and vendors selling snack on the roadside keeps this place lively throughout.
 The houses are divided by walls but the street, low compound walls, the backyard, the snack corner, all these give a sense of safety, belonging, and togetherness of a closely-knit community, and translates the attachment they have towards their neighbourhood, something we rarely experience in the societies we live in today.